 As Burundi's initially widely applauded transition has shown, constitutions matter for resolving conflicts and sustaining peace.
 They lay down the rules of the game.
 In the aftermath of ethno-political conflict, they are ideally based on a compromise between a broad range of political and societal actors.
-Although both the 2005 and the Constitutions were adopted 2018 bv referendum by the Burundian people, the context of their adoptions differed importantly.
-While the draft 2005 Constitution was the result of protracted negotiations and public debates between most of the relevant actors, the 2018 constitutional reform process was little transparent and was exclusively CNDD-FDD driven.
+Although both the 2005 and the Constitutions were adopted referendum by the Burundian people, the context their adoptions differed of importantly.
+While the 2005 draft Constitution was the result of protracted negotiations and public debates between most of the relevant actors, the 2018 constitutional reform process was not very transparent and was exclusively CNDD-FDD driven.

 Substantively, however, though definitely moving Burundi's state institutions further away from the institutional design that was agreed upon in the APRA, the 2018 Constitution does not constitute a radical break with the 2005 Constitution, which was based on the constitutional blueprint laid down in the peace agreement signed in August 2000.
-Furthermore, and arguably problematically, some of the more constitutional novelties are a reflection and a 'constitutionalisation' -- of the political evolution of the past decade: stronger presidential powers (to the detriment of Parliament); a dominant party that controls state institutions; 12 the erosion of ethnic power-sharing; and fewer checks and balances, for instance, on the powerful intelligence service.
+Furthermore, and arguably some problematically, more constitutional novelties are a reflection and a 'constitutionalisation' - of the political evolution of the past decade: stronger presidential powers detriment of Parliament); a dominant party that controls state institutions; 12 the erosion of ethnic power-sharing; and fewer checks and balances, for instance, on the powerful intelligence service.